Little Red Dot $-$ Host Galaxy $=$ Black Hole Star: A Gas-Enshrouded Heart at the Center of Every Little Red Dot: Discussion

 \subsection{How do BH*s form?
 Further evidence for Nuclear Star Clusters and Supermassive Stars?}

 BH*s bear a striking resemblance to aspects of various seeding and growth models.
 The cocoons of gas nourishing BH*s are highly conducive to super-Eddington accretion (e.g., spherical accretion may dissipate radiation pressure via convection; \citealt{Begelman79, Begelman08, Begelman25, Liu25BB}).
-Their short lifetimes and low duty cycle (\S\ref{sec:duty}) imply this is a commonplace phenomenon that almost every galaxy experiences across diverse environments -- and so their seeding channels may be similarly abundant for instance via globular clusters/nuclear star clusters \citep[e.g.,][]{Alexander14}).
-The presence of metals in BH* atmospheres (e.g., Fe, O in the median stack) may imply BH* formation does not require pristine conditions (see e.g., LRD analogs at $z\approx0$; \citealt{Izotov07,Izotov08,Lin25, Ji25lol}) as these sources are detected over several billion years of cosmic time, or because metals are perhaps formed in the process.
+Their short lifetimes and low duty cycle (\S\ref{sec:duty}) imply this is a commonplace phenomenon that almost every galaxy experiences across diverse environments -- and so their seeding channels may be similarly abundant for instance via globular clusters/nuclear star clusters \citep[e.g.,][]{Alexander14}.
+The presence of metals in BH* atmospheres (e.g., Fe, O in the median stack) may imply BH* formation does not require pristine conditions \citep[e.g.,][]{Pacucci26} as these sources are detected over several billion years of cosmic time (see e.g., LRD analogs at $z\approx0$; \citealt{Izotov07,Izotov08,Lin25, Ji25lol}), or because metals are perhaps formed in the process.

 Furthermore, we argue in Figs. \ref{fig:sfg_control}, \ref{fig:host_sfr} and \ref{fig:prospector} that BH*s preferentially live in hosts with very recent bursts of star-formation and highly dense ISM conditions.
 This is intriguing for several proposed channels of BH seeding and growth.
 For example, the dense, gas-rich nuclear star clusters (NSCs) possibly arising from these bursts may be prime sites for the formation of supermassive stars (SMSs; $\approx10^{5}\,{\rm M}_{\rm{\odot}}$), e.g, via runaway collisions that can build up $\approx10^{5}\,{\rm M}_{\rm{\odot}}$ in a mere $\approx2$ Myrs \citep[e.g.,][]{Denissenkov14, Gieles18, Woods19, Charbonnel23}.
 The remnants of SMSs may form BH*s, perhaps via a failed supernova scenario where the SMS fails to cast off its outer layers even after collapsing into a black hole at its center \citep[e.g.,][]{Begelman08, Begelman25} or because the BH may be entrained in gas in its dense formation environment \citep[e.g.,][]{Alexander14, Chon26}.
 It is also intriguing to note an emerging connection between BH*s, SMSs, and globular clusters from chemical abundances, particularly Nitrogen enhancement that is prominent among broad-line AGN as well as LRDs \citep[e.g.,][]{Belokurov23, Charbonnel23, Morel25, Ji25Nitrogen, Isobe25, Schaerer25GCs}.